ananthakumaran/paisa/docs/src/introduction.md

 * Your financial data never leaves your system.
 * The journal and config information are stored in plain text files that can be easily version controlled.
+You can collaborate with others by giving access to the files.
 * Can track the latest market price of Mutual Funds and NPS Funds holdings.
+* Can show the Mutual Fund units eligible for LTCG and help you plan Tax Harvesting.